qwx9/strangepg/README.md

 For arm64/aarch64, the Raspberry Pi 4 and later should work, but so far it's unconfirmed.
-It's confirmed to work on the Nintendo Switch (on Linux) however.
+It's confirmed to work on the Nintendo Switch (on Linux) and Raspberry Pi 5.

 #### Software requirements